ycmjason/svg-to-img/README.md

 # @ycm.jason/svg-to-img

-Just another svg-to-image library, that works in both browser and node.
+Just another svg-to-image library, that works in the browser and node.

 ## Install